 Instructions

-- Preheat your oven to 400°F. Line a rimmed baking sheet with foil and fit it with a wire rack.
+- Preheat the oven to 400°F. Line a rimmed baking sheet with foil and fit it with a wire rack.

 - Arrange the bacon slices in a single layer on the wire rack.
-You can also arrange them directly on parchment paper instead of using a rack.
+You can also arrange them directly on foil or parchment paper instead of using a rack.

 - Bake until the bacon is as crispy as you want it.
-I bake it for 20 minutes.
+As a general guideline, bake for 15 minutes for chewy bacon, 20 minutes for crispy, and 25 minutes for extra crispy.

-- If you didn't use a rack, place the cooked bacon briefly on paper towels to drain, then serve.
+- If you didn't use a rack, place the cooked bacon briefly on paper towels to drain before serving.

 Notes